 Probably not, but what if you were told that there is a safe containing $10,000 buried there, would that encourage you to start digging?
 Perhaps, because you now have a purpose.
 That is the difference between a person who is likely to give up and one who has true grit.
 The latter has found a sense of purpose in what they’re doing.
 To be truly motivating that purpose needs to revolve around serving other people.
 Duckworth illustrates this with the following example:

 “Three bricklayers are asked, ‘What are you doing?’

 The first says, ‘I’m laying bricks.’

 The second says, ‘I am building a church.’

 The third says, ‘I’m building the house of God.’

 The first bricklayer has a job.
 The second has a career.
 But the third has a calling.”

 The final step toward developing your grit pertains to having a special type of hope.
 This hope is dependent.
 It is not focused on the uncontrollable elements of the universe around you, but on the outcome of your efforts.
-You have hope that you will achieve the desired outcome because you are in control of your destiny.
+You have hope that your hard work and deliberate practice will pay off.
+You will achieve the desired outcome because you are in control of your destiny.
 Despite what life throws at you, it is your effort that will determine what the end will be.

 Rather than having the feeling that things will be better tomorrow, you need to resolve that you will make things better.
 To develop this hopeful attitude, you should start practicing optimistic self-talk.
 Here are three key messages to ingrain in your brain: